 Audio is a key factor in visual media and can enhance or destroy your experience: good processed audio can, in fact, make the experience more immersive, increase the viewer engagement and improve accessibility for those with impaired hearing.
-That’s why THEOplayer offers the Web Audio API.
+That’s why THEOplayer offers the Web Audio API (watch the demo here).

 Why an Audio API?

 Our technology relies on the HTML5 Web Audio API provided in all modern browsers, such as Google Chrome, Apple Safari, Mozilla Firefox or Microsoft Edge among others, and gives you fine-grained control over all aspects of the audio experience you are providing to your users.
 This opens up a variety of interesting possibilities for improving user experience and engagement.